Non-MIT student tickets have sold out (price $80).

 How can utilities simultaneously decarbonize and adapt to electric vehicles and distributed generation?
 How can policymakers and start-ups help them?

-Hear from leading experts on utility business models, question a panel of founders from digital energy start-ups, and watch the finals of the world’s largest student-run energy start-up competition.
+Question leading experts on utility business models, watch a rigorous debate on the value of DERs, and enjoy the finals of the world’s largest student-run energy start-up competition.

 Will better reactor designs and policy buoy nuclear fission?
 How will electrification of transport and heating impact the roles of oil and natural gas?
 How can venture capital foster not only digital start-ups but also tough techs like long duration batteries?
 How can companies profitably bring power to people whom the grid does not reach?
 How best to harness the cheapest power source of all, energy efficiency?